-The slew of acquisitions and mergers in the hotel industry over the past few years has rapidly changed the landscape.
-The 'big' brands are larger than ever and must continue to drive growth, lest they fall behind their peers.
-Their coverage, loyalty programmes and distribution channels are accordingly stronger than ever as well, but so is their bargaining power.
-Technology continues to evolve.
-The OTA versus direct channel debate rages on.
-Third-party operators have continued to grow and prove themselves as viable options.
-These are but a few of the factors that make a hotel owner's choice of operating model essential for unlocking a property's full potential and maximising their return.
+These major events, coupled with the many acquisitions and mergers in the hotel industry over the past few years, have rapidly changed the landscape.
+The 'big' brands are now larger than ever and must continue to drive growth, lest they fall behind their peers.
+Their coverage, loyalty programmes and distribution channels are accordingly stronger than ever, but so is their bargaining power, which has been a strong force throughout the COVID-19 pandemic and continues to be post-pandemic.
+Technology continues to evolve at an incredibly fast pace.
+The OTA versus direct channel continues.
+Third-party operators debate have continued to grow and prove themselves as viable options.
+These are but a few of the factors that make a hotel owner's choice of operating model essential for unlocking a property's full potential and maximising its return.
 In order to help with this decision, this report will focus primarily on franchising and provide greater clarity on what terms can be expected.

-Although franchising continues to be less prevalent in Europe compared to the USA, there is both anecdotal and quantitative evidence that it is gaining in popularity, both as a preferred means of expansion by the brands as well as an attractive model that allows owners to maintain greater degrees of control.
-Franchising is also important for brands entering new markets, as it allows them to increase their footprint rapidly and rely on the owner or a local operator to manage the hotel, who often already have a strong network of connections with their business community, local travel agents and tour companies, and so forth.
+Although franchising continues to be less prevalent in Europe compared to the USA, there is both anecdotal and quantitative evidence that it is gaining in popularity, both as a preferred means of expansion by the brands as well as an attractive model that allows owners to maintain a greater degree of control.
+Franchising is also important for brands entering new markets, as it allows them to increase their footprint more rapidly and rely on the owner or a local operator to manage the hotel; these local operators often already have a strong network of connections within their business community, local travel agents and tour companies, and so forth.

 Hotel brands are arguably more important than ever, as they have a reach that independent hoteliers cannot match.
-For example, large operators have the resources to keep up with rapidly moving technology, whereas this might be more challenging for smaller independent hotels.
-Operators also have the depth of knowledge and the ability to send their 'specialists' (be they in marketing, IT, operations, finance or other areas) across the regions to assist their properties as needed.
+For example, large operators have the resources to keep up with rapidly moving technology, whereas this might be more challenging for smaller independent hoteliers.
+Operators also have the depth of knowledge and the ability to send in their 'specialists' (be they in marketing, IT, operations, finance, or other areas) across the regions to assist their properties when needed.

 When considering franchising, brand affiliation is important.
-The importance of selecting the appropriate brand for a hotel resides in the impact it will have on the positioning of the hotel within the market, its capacity to maximise occupancy and achieve room rate premiums, and the potential benefits of the chain's distribution channels and know-how.
-All of these factors will ultimately be reflected in the bottom line, and therefore both owners and lenders will be interested in properly understanding and considering the overall benefits that a brand will bring to the hotel when assessing if the additional franchise cost is worth it.
+The importance of selecting the appropriate brand for a hotel resides in the impact it will have on the hotel's positioning within the market, its capacity to maximise occupancy and achieve room rate premiums, and the potential benefits of the chain's distribution channels and know-how - and at what cost.
+All these factors will ultimately be reflected in the hotel's bottom line, and therefore both owners and lenders will be interested in properly understanding and considering the overall benefits that a brand will bring to the hotel when assessing if the additional franchise cost is worth it.